 It's safe to cook meat and vegetables at low temperatures for longer periods or higher temperatures for shorter periods.
 And it's almost always safer to sear meat over high heat before cooking it at lower temps.

-But heat alone isn't the only factor in preventing food poisoning.
+Heat alone isn't the only element in preventing food poisoning.
 There's also a toxicity factor.
 Some bacteria are simply more toxic than others, and some toxins hang around after the bacteria is dead.
 Most people with healthy immune systems can ingest a bit of salmonella or listeria and their systems will kill it off without them even noticing.

 Botulism toxins, though, are highly potent and dangerous, and even a small dose of the bacteria can have significant effects.
 Botulism occurs mostly in improperly canned goods, but can also appear in homemade sausage.
 Never take a chance on something that might contain botulism.